 So now there’s government funding coming into the rare-earths space, and there’s more on the way.

-Just this past May, Senator Ted Cruz proposed a rare-earths funding bill that would revive the U.S. rare-earths industry with tax breaks for mine developers and manufacturers who buy its products.
+Just recently, in May 2020, Sen. Ted Cruz proposed a rare-earths funding bill that would revive the U.S. rare-earths industry with tax breaks for mine developers and manufacturers who buy its products.